Have you ever wanted to get some climbing experience without the crowds and the heat of the Georgia summer?

 The Allure Of Climbing

 Climbing has always been a passion of mine and it is very similar to surfing and fly-fishing in that it has taken me all over the world to many beautiful places.
 There is a tremendous challenge associated with climbing as it demands an incredible mental focus as well as a powerful physical component.

 No matter how great you are at climbing there is always another level that you can push yourself.
 If you are willing, then the climbing in North Georgia will give you a run for your money.

 There is really something about the Appalachian Mountains that keeps calling me back for more adventure.
 I can promise you that if you are open to exploring the climbing near Helen it will be an experience you will never forget.
 Again the climbing is not overly technical, but the long drawn-out routes get your heart pounding for sure!

 An Adventure For Friends

 A few of our friends have invited us several times to climb at the largest indoor climbing gym in the country name Stone Summit and now we have realized what a great opportunity it will be to take them to climb Mt.
 Yona as well.
 Even if you are not a climber the majestic view from the top of Mt.
 Yonah is worth the trip.

-There are many people who choose to take the hike up the mountain instead of straight-up its cliff faces and the view is the same either way.
-This sharp-looking peak has been the location for many beginners to complete their first outdoor rock climb and has great routes for the beginner and expert to challenge their abilities.
-No matter what the level of climber you are it is always a treat to have Helen Cabin Rentals come home to after a long day on the wall.
+There are many people who choose to take the hike up the mountain instead of straight up its cliff faces and the view is the same either way.
+This sharp-looking peak has been the location for many beginners to complete their first outdoor rock climb and has great routes for the beginner and experts to challenge their abilities.
+No matter what level of climber you are it is always a treat to have Helen Cabin Rentals come home to after a long day on the wall.

 Trad or Sport Climbing